Table of Contents

 - Deep Water Culture (DWC): In a container, the plant’s root is suspended in oxygenated water containing minerals.
 An air pump is used.
 This is an easy method and requires low maintenance.

-Benefits of Hydroponic Systems
+Benefits of Hydroponic Farming

-Hydroponics has been used since ancient times.
+The technique of hydroponic farming has been used since ancient times.
 Hanging Gardens of Babylon is one such example.
 There are many benefits of growing plants hydroponically.

 - Plants grow faster so the yield is high